 NOTE: If your SL1 system includes multiple Administration Portals or if different CNAME records apply to different users based on their network location, you can define multiple DNS-Based Proxy rules.
 For guidance, consult your DNS administrator.

 The format of the CNAME record should be:

-''' .domain name of the IN CNAME domain name of the Administration Administration Portal or All-In-One Appliance.
+.domain name of the IN CNAME domain name of the Administration Administration Portal or All-InOne Appliance

+Portal or All-In-One Appliance.